Natural Language Processing profiles

 • capsules – NOUN

-In this case, the NLP parser uses search term dropping logic.
-But this also returns the empty search results because capsule has been set as an attribute value and the Elasticsearch query searches capsules against the Noun field.
-To handle such situations there is a business logic in place which runs the fallback Elasticsearch query based on the previous analysis of the search phrase/term.
+In this case, the NLP parser uses search term-dropping logic.
+But this also returns the empty search results because the capsule has been set as an attribute value and the Elasticsearch query searches capsules against the Noun field.
+To handle such situations, a business logic runs the fallback Elasticsearch query based on the previous analysis of the search phrase/term.
 The Elasitcsearch query gets executed based on the following token.
 This returns all the products with the vitamin category.

 • vitamin – CATEGORY